 Most of Jakarta's major international schools, including BSJ, use the English National Curriculum in primary but switch to IB MYP and IB DP in secondary.
 ISJ is currently the only school in Jakarta delivering GCSEs and A-Levels as the full qualification route.
 For families arriving from the UK system who intend to return, or who specifically want the British qualification pathway, this distinction is significant.
 For families less attached to a specific system, both IB and A-Levels are well-regarded by universities globally.

 The question about Bahasa Indonesia is a consistent one.
 Most international schools teach it as a second language, it is a legal requirement, but intensity and quality vary.
-The honest answer is that a child who completes their full schooling at a Jakarta international school will have functional Bahasa, not fluency.
+A child who completes their full schooling at a Jakarta international school will have functional Bahasa, not fluency.
 For families planning a long stay, supplementary tutoring outside school makes a noticeable difference.

 Health, Safety, and Community

-The community question, "Which school has the best parent community?", comes up often and is genuinely important, particularly for the non-working partner who will build most of their social life through the school network.
+The community question, "Which school has the best parent community?", comes up often and matters, particularly for the non-working partner who will build most of their social life through the school network.
 This is hard to assess from outside and is best evaluated on a school visit.
 Ask to meet current parents rather than just staff.

 Families with children who have additional learning needs should ask direct questions about the school's SEN provision before committing: the size of the learning support team, whether they have an in-house educational psychologist, and how their approach to inclusion works in practice.
 Jakarta is variable on this, and the gap between schools is wide.